bogdang989/FastbreakHorseRaceNFT/README.md

 - Pay entry and submit a TS username as your entry

 Payout (Admin)
-- Distribute winnings based on the actual results
+- Distribute winnings based on the actual results to all winning wallets

 Destroy a contest (Admin)
 - Either hide for UI or completely destroy NFT